 SM Department Stores

 Cubao and Fairview, Philippines

 DESIGN

 Point Design, New York, NY/Makati City, Philippines

 CREATIVE DIRECTOR

 Diego Garay

 PRINCIPAL IN CHARGE

 Leandro Artigala

-Design Team at SM Cubao PROJECT MANAGEMENT
+Design Team at SM Cubao PROJECT MANAGEMENT Catalina Rojas

-Catalina Rojas

 DESIGNERS

 Gwendolyn Flores, Akinori Okada, Ignacio Cristofori, Marina Cristofori

-Design Team at SM Fairview
+Design Team at SM Fairview PROJECT MANAGEMENT Leo Lotopolsky, Brigida Squassi

-PROJECT MANAGEMENT

-Leo Lotopolsky, Brigida Squassi

 PROJECT COORDINATOR

-Cecilia Cambeses
+Cecilia Cambo

-DESIGNERS

-Marina Cristofori, Ignacio Cristofori, Cora Garone, Daniel Nazareo
+Marina Cristofori, Ignacio Cristofori, Cora Garone, Daniel Nazareno

 GRAPHIC DESIGN

-Clemenyina Koppmann, Dolores Arenaza
+Clementina Koppmann, Dolores Arenaza

 PHOTOGRAPHER

-Lito Lopez

-As we have in the past, when we receive a job description for a project that makes for interesting reading, we present the material with very little editing for our readers to enjoy.
+When we receive a job description for a project that makes for interesting reading, we present the material with very little editing for our readers to enjoy.
 We were truly delighted when the people at Point Design of New York City and the Philippines sent us this project and the following information about its genesis.
 We hope you find the text illuminating and educational.
 Romancing the Store SM Department Stores Get More than a Usual Face-lift Let's face it, there's much more to shopping than just the simple act of making a purchase.
 In truth, it's like a game of seduction, one that involves attraction and flattery.
 And in our consumer society, shopping is such a routine activity, it is deeply ingrained in our consciousness.
 In fact, there's really no boundary between it and the rest of our lives.
-But where you shop - what seduces you specifically, and how that becomes part of your day-to-day life, says a lot about who you are.
+But where you shop, what seduces you specifically, and how that becomes part of your day-to-day life, says a lot about who you are.